• Skip to primary navigation

 Roll up and glue the cotton ball fabric ribbon.

-Then, I rolled up the cotton ball ribbon that I used on my soup can and charge upcycling projects, and added a bunch of Mod Podge glue to the back of it.
+Then, I rolled up the extra cotton ball ribbon that I used on my soup can and my other soup can upcycling projects and added a bunch of Mod Podge (Affiliate Link) glue to the back of it.
 Pressing firmly, I added them to the circle opening in the triangle doily (beige).
 Let it dry completely overnight.

 Roll up the cotton ball fabric ribbon